auth0/docs/articles/quickstart/spa/aurelia/_includes/_centralized_login.md

 <%= include('../../_includes/_callback_component') %>

 When a user authenticates at the login page and is then redirected back to your application, their authentication information will be contained in a URL hash fragment.
-The `handleAuthentication` method in the `AuthService` is responsbile for processing the hash.
+The `handleAuthentication` method in the `AuthService` is responsible for processing the hash.

 Create a component named `CallbackComponent` and populate it with a loading indicator.
 The component should also call `handleAuthentication` from the `AuthService`.